vishyarjun/capstone_casting_agency/README.md

 3) Modify the details of movies and actors
 4) Delete movies and actors.

+## URL of the application hosted in heroku

+This application is hosted in `https://vishyarjun-castingagency.herokuapp.com`

 ## API Behavior and Roles

 This application consists of 3 roles